Fonta1n3/FullyNoded/Docs/Wallets/blindpsbts.md

 - minimum 3 outputs
 - minimum 3 inputs
 - no address reuse allowed
-- inputs not always the same denomination
+- inputs not always equal denomination
-- outputs not always the same denomination
+- outputs not always equal denomination
 - mining fee should be deducted from the change output

 Always study each and every transaction Fully Noded creates.
 Do not trust, verify.
 If you have a question stop, ask and wait.

-## Initiating a blind psbt
+## Initiating a blind psbt (strict policy)

 In the simplest scenario User A wants to send a specific amount of btc to another party who may or may not be a participant in the coinjoin.
 The idea being to make